stephenandersondev/blockbuster/README.md

 ![Create_Customer_Interface](https://github.com/stephenandersondev/Blockbuster-App/blob/master/img/create_customer.png?raw=true)

-You can also see a list of all customers.
+You can also see a list of all customers in the database.

 ![All_Customers_Interface](https://github.com/stephenandersondev/Blockbuster-App/blob/master/img/all_customers.png?raw=true)